Ph.D. in Human Sexuality (Widener University), LPC

-- New Client Information form.
-This form provides information about you so Insights can craft your therapy to be as effective and efficient as possible.
-Some questions are personal and may be sensitive or even uncomfortable for you.
-They are asked in an effort to quickly begin building a complete picture of who you are, which in turn will save valuable therapy time.
+- Adult Intake Form, Minor Intake Form.
+These forms provide information about you or your child so Insights can craft therapy to be as effective and efficient as possible.
+Some questions are personal and may be sensitive or even uncomfortable.
+They are asked in an effort to quickly begin building a complete picture of who you or your child are, which in turn will save valuable therapy time.
 All client records are strictly confidential and will not be seen by anyone without your written permission unless required by law.
 If you have any questions, please discuss them with your therapist.

 - Informed Consent to Treat form.
 This form details your rights and responsibilities as a client and consents for me to treat you.